 South African defence group Denel reports $125 mln loss

-JOHANNESBURG, Oct 4 (Reuters) - South Africa's struggling state-owned defence company, which had to be bailed out by the government last August, suffered an operating loss of 1.9 billion rand ($125 million) for the year to March 31, it said on Friday.
+JOHANNESBURG, Oct 4 (Reuters) - South Africa's struggling state-owned defence company suffered an operating loss of 1.9 billion rand ($125.3 million) for the year to March 31, it said on Friday.

-Denel, which makes military kit for the South African armed forces and clients in Africa, the Gulf and Europe, said its annual revenue had plunged to an all-time low of 3.76 billion rand due to liquidity constraints.

 "The decline in our reputation has also had a draining impact on our financial position," Group Chief Executive Danie du Toit said in a statement, noting that revenue dropped by 36% over the period.